-10 urban infrastructure regeneration projects
+Urban infrastructure regeneration projects

-7. Atlanta Beltline, GA, USA - This ambitious urban renewal project boasts a 35km public transit, trails, and parks loop around the heart of the city on the site of an abandoned rail and industrial corridor, connecting more than 40 diverse neighborhoods, city schools, historic and cultural sites, shopping districts and public parks.
-The project aims to improve transportation and add green space and promote redevelopment.
+Klyde Warren Park, Dallas, TX, USA -- Improving this autumn, the Evolution of the Klyde Warren Park started in 2009 has generated an urban green area within the Woodall Rodgers Freeway with the aim of providing connectivity to the town's booming Arts District.
+Atlanta Beltline, GA, USA -- This demanding urban renewal job boasts a 35km public transit, trails, and parks loop round the core of the town on the website of an abandoned railroad and industrial corridor, linking over 40 diverse areas, city colleges, historical and cultural sites, shopping districts and public parks.
+The project intends to increase transportation and include green area and encourage redevelopment.

 8. Promenade Plantée, Paris, France -- A version for its High Line since the very first elevated park on the planet, this green promenade in Paris designed by landscape architect Jacques Vergely and architect Philippe Mathieux was assembled in 1994-2000 atop an abandoned 19th century railroad viaduct that runs out of the Bastille Opera into the eastern town limits and which currently harbors the Viaduc des Arts.

 9. Santa Monica Boulevard Master Plan, CA, USA -- There has been a time, not too long ago, in which"you chose your own life in your hands simply to cross Santa Monica Boulevard," explained Jeff Prang, a part of the West Hollywood City Council.
 The redesign of this boulevard--a portion of this historical Route 66-- which began in 1997 led to a comprehensive road, a multi-modal thoroughfare with flourishing businesses, green and affordable housing developments, civic areas, and public artwork.